- 53 Mission Posts

 |Ambitions||Dante has the goal of reaching a command of his own, and has consistently researched the best path, and laid the groundwork for the achievement of that goal.|

-Dante's father, Rashad, never forced his children to do anything they wouldn't genuinely find interesting, or stimulating, but he always made sure to support them in their decisions.
-This helped Dante flourish as a young man, as he began to show interest in sports, and other outdoor activities, which his father also was interested in, creating a bond between them that would last throughout Rashad's lifetime.
+Dante's father, Jamal, never forced his children to do anything they wouldn't genuinely find interesting, or stimulating, but he always made sure to support them in their decisions.
+This helped Dante flourish as a young man, as he began to show interest in sports, and other outdoor activities, which his father also was interested in, creating a bond between them that would last throughout Jamal's lifetime.

 In school Dante was a fair student, not given to wasting time, or cutting up, he applied himself to his studies, leaning on the example of a responsible man that his father supplied.
-In his extra curricular activities, especially student council, debate, and football, he excelled.
-His ability to focus on tasks, and give his whole self to those things he truly felt passionate about made him a fantastic debater, and a devoted member of the student council, while his large frame, and powerful build were a definite asset on the field of battle known as football.
+In his extracurricular activities, especially student council, debate, and football, he excelled.
+His ability to focus on tasks, and give his whole self to those things he truly felt passionate about made him a fantastic debater, and a devoted member of the student council, while his large frame, and powerful build were definite assets on the field of battle known as football.

 During a routine days work Dante's father would be involved in a fatal accident, and would leave Dante and his mother Janet alone in a house that suddenly felt empty.
 His older siblings already gone to begin their own lives, and now the rock of their family gone too, left them both deep in grief, and confusion.
-Three months later they would sell the house Dante grew up in, and move back to Dallas, where Janet was originally from, to live with a her brother Malcolm, and his son Jamal.
-Dante and Jamal were the same age, and having someone that shared his interests again helped him to cope with the loss of his father.
-Dante would not return to his extra curricular activities until he was a junior in high school, where he would return to football, and student council for the remainder of his educational career.
+Three months later they would sell the house Dante grew up in, and move back to Dallas, where Janet was originally from, to live with her brother Malcolm, and his son Rashid.
+Dante and Rashid were the same age and having someone that shared his interests again helped him to cope with the loss of his father.
+Dante would not return to his extracurricular activities until he was a junior in high school, where he would return to football and student council for the remainder of his educational career.

 The four years Dante spent at the Academy were highly formative for him.
-They took the raw recruit, with all of his preconceived notions, and hangups, and tunneled down to the core of his being, building him back up with the values, and knowledge needed to do the job, and to do it well.
-His own core values, of integrity, honesty, and a strong work ethic, helped tremendously during this time, and he came out the other side proud to wear the black and red uniform he was awarded on graduation day, as well as the single gold pip denoting his advancement from cadet to ensign.
+They took the raw recruit, with all of his preconceived notions, and hangups, and tunneled down to the core of his being, building him back up with the values, and knowledge needed to do the job and to do it well.
+His own core values, of integrity, honesty, and a strong work ethic, helped tremendously during this time, and he came out the other side proud to wear the gold tunic he was awarded on graduation day, denoting his advancement from cadet to ensign.